Reviews You Can Rely On

 The Best Trail Running Shoes for 2024

 Need new trail running shoes?
 Since 2013, we've tested over 300 trail-specific pairs to help you find the perfect ride.
-After logging at least 60 miles in each set, we've included the top women's trail running shoes and best men's trail running shoes in this dual-gender roundup.
+After logging at least 60 miles in each set, we've included the top women's trail running shoes and men's trail running shoes in this dual-gender roundup.
 Our passionate women's and men's testing teams are packed with dedicated trail runners.
 We've terrorized these shoes, ticking off Icelandic fastpacks, mountainous ultra-marathons, and alpine runs across Peru and around Lake Tahoe.
 We run in sweltering desert summers, on icy winter trails, and through the muddy mess of shoulder seasons to compare traction, comfort, stability, sensitivity, and protection.
 Then, we head to the lab to cut these shoes up and more closely analyze each feature and its execution.
 We hope our hard work helps you enjoy your time on the trail.

 This review covers women's and men's trail running shoes.
-If you tend to stick to the pavement on your runs, head over to our best road running shoes review, and if you need advice on other gear to get you trail-ready, see our list of the best running gear, and check out our picks for earbuds that won't fall out on your run.
-For other types of exercise gear to round out your fitness routine, see our best exercise equipment review.
+If you tend to stick to the pavement on your runs, head over to our best road running shoes review, and if you need advice on other gear to get you trail-ready, see our list of running gear, and check out our picks for earbuds that won't fall out on your run.
+For other types of exercise gear to round out your fitness routine, see our exercise equipment review.

 Editor's Note: Our trail running shoes roundup was updated on October 3, 2024, to include new award winners from our most recent round of testing.